Vickysug/spotted-app/README.md

 * [Pravatar](https://pravatar.cc/)

 ## Installation
 The application does not require any installation or build system.
 Please visit [https://vickysug.github.io/project-1/](https://vickysug.github.io/project-1/) to test the app.
+See Usage section below for further details.
 ## Usage
 * The app utilises an initialisation process to mimic a single page application.
 It retrieves data from corresponding APIs, creates objects, persists them to localStorage, and finally renders the UI.
 * Viewing posts is open to public and does not require authentication.
 However, to compose a new post, the app requires authentication.
-Please the following credentials to log in OR alternatively, you can get credential details from localStorage.
+Please use the following credentials to log in OR alternatively, if you want to test with different users, you can get credential details from localStorage.
+  * **Login Details**
+    * `Email address`: demo@demo.com `Password`: 12345
 * The app supports new user registration with each input being checked and validated.
 After the form is validated and user is saved, the app will authenticate the newly created user automatically.
 * Getting current location information requires user permission.
 Follow the browser prompt to allow location access.
 ## Features